All Episodes

 All right, news roundup and information overload hour.

-It's 800-941 Sean if you want to join us.
+If you want to be a part of the program, it's 800-941 Sean, if you want to join us.

-So a close friend of mine is friends with well, somebody high up in the Ukrainian army.
+So a close friend of mine is friends with, well, somebody high up in the Ukrainian army.

-And this individual sent him, and he has now shared it with me, uh, two very short videos of Russian war atrocities taken from the cell phones of dead Russian soldiers.
+And this individual sent him, and he has now shared it with me, two very short videos of Russian war atrocities taken from the cell phones of dead Russian soldiers.

 In one of the videos, I just watched it during the break.